In my therapy practice, I have conversations with men about premature ejaculation.

-There’s a lot of nonsense in those results too.
-Pointless herbal pills.
+- A lot of the advice out there isn’t very helpful.
+There’s a lot of clickbait and misinformation.
+Pointless herbal supplements.
 Trojan 3000 cream.
 Jock Cockmaster’s Ultimate Guide to Banging Her All Night Tonight.
-Colour me cynical.
+Call me cynical.

-The Bang On Time project provides real facts, techniques and hope for anyone affected by this issue.
+The Bang On Time project attempts to remedy this situation with real facts, proven techniques and real-world perspective.

-- To provide clear guidance on sexual confidence, relationship risks and keeping this whole thing in perspective.
+- To provide clear guidance on sexual confidence, relationship goals and keeping this whole thing in perspective.

-- To support men and their partners in overcoming difficulties and embracing their sexual selves.
+- To support men and their partners in fully embracing their sexual selves.

 Who is behind the project?

-I’m Jason Dean, a psychotherapist and writer from the UK.
-Drawing upon elements of sexological understanding and Human Givens therapy, I practise a holistic approach to overcoming premature ejaculation.
+I’m Jason Dean, a psychotherapist working in the UK.
+Drawing upon sexological understanding and Human Givens therapy, I take a holistic approach to overcoming premature ejaculation.
 Any questions or comments are welcome.

-3) When I bought the UK’s leading sex therapist’s book about premature ejaculation (for research purposes, ok), it pretty much said the same thing.
-In a nutshell, the advice was: get very good at foreplay.
-Now foreplay is all well and good, but I refused to accept that nothing more could be done to improve our performance in the sack.
-I just knew, goddammit.
+3) When I bought the UK’s leading sex therapist’s book about premature ejaculation, it pretty much said this: get very good at foreplay.
+Now foreplay is all well and good, but there’s plenty more that can be done to improve our performance in the sack.